tcspencer01/tcspencer01/README.md

 ## Hello there! 👋

-Welcome to my GitHub profile! **I've included some example code here to demonstrate my abilities** with R, Python, Bash, and common bioinformatics tools.
+Welcome to my GitHub profile! **I've included some example code here to demonstrate my abilities** with R, Python, and Bash for bioinformatic analyses.
 Please note that input files are not provided at this time because this work is in preparation for publication.

 ### Example 1